Blue Orchids: Career

 2003 saw the group reissue three albums on the LTM label.
 The shelved album from 1993 was finally released with the title The Sleeper.
 Released almost simultaneously was a compilation album called From Severe to Serene, which featured the group's two Peel Sessions, live tracks and the contents of Thirst's Riding the Times EP.
 At the end of the year the group's debut album The Greatest Hit (Money Mountain) was reissued on CD.

 In 2004, LTM also released a brand new Blue Orchids album called Mystic Bud.
 It contained a cover version of Sugar, Sugar by The Archies alongside nine Bramah originals.
 Founder member Rick Goldstraw returned for the Slum-Cavern-Jest!
 EP in 2005.
 This release featured a cover version of the Fred Neil song "Green Rocky Road".

 In January 2008, Martin Bramah released his debut solo album The Battle of Twisted Heel.

 December 2008 saw the formation of Bramah's new group Factory Star, featuring Tim Lyons and Brian Benson (from The Sandells).
 They were replaced in April 2009 by fellow ex-Fall members Steve Hanley on bass, Paul Hanley on drums and John Paul Moran (aka Hop Man Jr) of Gnod and Rapid Pig on keyboards.
 The line-up of Factory Star as of June 2010 was Martin Bramah, Hop Man Jr, Chris Dutton (bass) and Tom Tom Lewis (drums).
 In January 2012, ex-The Passage drummer Joe Mckechnie replaced Lewis.

 In September 2012 the Blue Orchids reformed once again, playing gigs in Liverpool, Manchester and London.
 The line-up consisted of the Factory Star members Martin Bramah, John Paul Moran, Chris Dutton and Joe McKechnie, with the addition of Ann Matthews (Fflaps/Ectogram) on guitar/vocals.
 In January 2013 Chris Connolly, formerly of V2 and Ed Banger and long-serving The Glitter Band member, joined on drums.
 In 2015 Vince Hunt of A Witness and Inca Babies replaced Chris Dutton on bass and the band returned to regular live appearances.
-In 2017 Chis Connolly was replaced by Howard Jones, formally of Last Harbour, Kin, Calvin Party.
+In 2017 Chis Connolly was replaced by Howard Jones, formally of Last Harbour, Peterloo Massacre, Kin, Calvin Party.

 In 2016 Blue Orchids released a new album The Once and Future Thing, a retrospective compilation of the Rough Trade years called Awefull, with artwork from celebrated artists Aleksandar Mladenović and Aleksandra Keković Mladenović, plus Bramah's own long-lost solo album The Battle of Twisted Heel on the label Tiny Global Productions, re-shaped the line-up and recorded new songs including a track for the Stewart Lee-compiled tribute to Birmingham cult band The Nightingales.
 The band continue to tour and record through 2016.

 Blue Orchids have been critically acclaimed by some notable music writers.
 The NMEs Barney Hoskyns said of them "There is an economy of love and yearning in every chord, vocal or instrumental that breaks from the aching heart of the Blue Orchids' sound" while the writer Paul Morley, reviewing their second single "Work" said "They rave but they are not mad."